The National Service Memorial

 The Great Hall of Parliament House held 1,000 guests - members of the National and State Councils, Sub-Branch representatives chosen by ballot, members of the families of the 212 who died on active service and official guests.
 Pipers from the National Servicemen's Memorial Pipes and Drums provided the music.

-On Wednesday, 8 September, in a sea of blue blazers and berets, an estimated 2,500 National Servicemen formed the largest parade of its kind in their history in Anzac Parade.
+The Parade On Wednesday, 8 September, in a sea of blue blazers and berets, an estimated 2,500 National Servicemen formed the largest parade of its kind in their history in Anzac Parade.
+They marched in the year of their call-up - from the pioneers of 1951 to the last Vietnam call-up in 1972.

 With their families, they travelled from all over Australia to watch the solemn ceremony around the Memorial.
 The sandstone, granite and bronze fountain, set in its own precinct of red gravel paths, sandstone surrounds and benches flanked by specially planted snow gums, and pencil pines stands against the imposing backdrop of the iconic Australian War Memorial.